 The supervisory function in profit and nonprofit organization involves the ability to work with and through people.
 Topics studied include: motivation, leadership style, communications, performance appraisal, time management, stress, and workers with special needs.
+Prerequisite: eligibility for ENG 093 or concurrently taking ENG 066.
 (O) 3 credits